Nurses 'warned off whistle-blowing in culture of fear'

 "This is putting patient safety at risk.

-"One of the key lessons from the Francis report [into failings at the Mid Staffordshire NHS Foundation Trust] was that frontline staff must feel confident that they can raise concerns about patient safety without fear or reprisals."'Speak up'
+"One of the key lessons from the Francis report [into failings at the Mid Staffordshire NHS Foundation Trust] was that frontline staff must feel confident that they can raise concerns about patient safety without fear or reprisals."

 The union also said it would be asking the government to clarify the law about nurse students.